CP52A:

 Tidally-driven interannual variation in extreme sea level probabilities in the Gulf of Maine (654193)

-Hannah Elizabeth Baranes, University of Massachusetts Amherst, Geosciences, Amherst, United States, Jonathan D Woodruff, University of Massachusetts Amherst, Amherst, MA, United States, Stefan A Talke, California State Polytechnic University, Civil and Environmental Engineering, San Luis Obispo, California, United States, Robert E Kopp, Rutgers University New Brunswick, Institute of Earth, Ocean, and Atmospheric Sciences, New Brunswick, NJ, United States, Richard Ray, NASA Goddard Space Flight Center, Geodesy & Geophysics Lab, Greenbelt, United States and Robert M Deconto, University of Massachusetts Amherst, Department of Geosciences, Amherst, United States
+Hannah Elizabeth Baranes, University of Massachusetts Amherst, Geosciences, Amherst, United States, Jonathan D Woodruff, University of Massachusetts Amherst, Department of Earth, Geographic, and Climate Sciences, Amherst, United States, Stefan A Talke, California Polytechnic State University, Department of Civil and Environmental Engineering, San Luis Obispo, California, United States, Robert E Kopp, Rutgers University New Brunswick, Department of Earth and Planetary Sciences, New Brunswick, United States, Richard Ray, NASA Goddard Space Flight Center, Geodesy & Geophysics Lab, Greenbelt, United States and Rob DeConto, University of Massachusetts Amherst, Department of Earth, Geographic and Climate Sciences, Amherst, United States